The-Marcy-Lab-School/problem-set-7_1/README.md

 3. Update your server function so that your application responds differently to different pathnames.
 If the path is `/`, the app should return a plain text response of "Hello World!".
 If the path is `/dogs`, the app should return a plain text response of "Hello Dogs!".
 For any other path, we should return a plain text message of "Sorry, that route does not exist."

-4. Change the server function you wrote so that we also return the appropriate status code.
+4. Refactor your server so that we also return the appropriate status code.
 The status codes of the application so that the `/` and `dogs` routes both return a 200 status, while the default option becomes a 404 response.

 5. Refactor your `/` path to account for query parameters.
 We should display some non-static content to the user.
 For example, `/?name=Doug` should then response with the text `Hello Doug!`.